Supporting info (5) – we backfill reality

 There is a less easy-to-use alternative to the suspended pebble but you need to be just as sleep/dream deprived.
 If you go on a bus journey that has to make many turnings, you can get the same effect.
 Each time you fall asleep, the bus will turn a corner and wake you up.
 With practice, this can result in many episodes of falling in and out of dream sleep, as long as you are not slumped or to supported by the bus seat.
 For best results, sit near the edge of your seat.

 So this exercise is designed to get you into dream sleep as fast as possible and get you out of it, just as fast.
 Most people who do this report the same effect.
-Before explaining what that is, I need to detour slightly and talks of beginnings and endings.
+Before explaining what that is, I need to detour slightly and talk of beginnings and endings.

 When we read a book, we know where the beginning is.
 It is right at the front of the book (for westerners) and the left hand page is usually blank.
 There is usually a title, authors name and other info.
 The end of the book is signalled by blank pages and/or the rear cover.
 When we watch a TV programme, it has a clear start and a clear ending, with titles and perhaps particular music.
 We go to the movies and the theatre goes dark, signalling the beginning of the film.
 In real life such beginnings and endings are not so clear.
 When we read a novel, it has a clear beginning, as mentioned above but mostly we join a story that is already underway.
 We might join the story at the birth of the main character but as the story unfolds we will learn of what went on before, the characters parents perhaps or preceding and defining history.
 All stories are therefore connected and where we draw the beginning and ending lines is a matter of convenience, survival and culture but make no mistake – we draw those lines, consciously or unconsciously.
 With a book or a movie, the line is easy to see.

 With dreams this is very far from the case.
 Many people report dreams that seem very real.
 So real, that on waking, they need time to adjust to the unreality of the dream and the emergent “real” reality of the new day.
-It is hugely significant that the mind can do this, that there is a facility in the brain that can arbitrate between realities, (and perhaps fails in those we label as mentally ill).
+It is hugely significant that the mind can do this, that there is a facility in the brain that can arbitrate between realities, (and perhaps this fails in those we label as mentally ill).
 This exercise shows something most interesting, that being, we do not have dreams like a book or a movie, rather, we seem to join a dream that is already happening.
 This is why the exercise requires you to be dream-sleep deprived, for the most rapid descent possible into dream-sleep and the most rapid ascent out of it again.
 It is under these conditions that the dream can be seen as one you join.

-·An ever-changing dream has literally been going on all the time unconsciously and only becomes visible at the thresholds of sleep
+- An ever-changing dream has literally been going on all the time unconsciously and only becomes visible at the thresholds of sleep

-·A dream is somehow held in memory and reactivated as dream sleep begins
+- A dream is somehow held in memory and reactivated as dream sleep begins

-·The brain back-fills the “time” creating an instant ‘history’ with its sense of chronological time.
+- The brain back-fills the “time” creating an instant ‘history’ with its sense of chronological time.

 Whilst it may be possible that a dream is going on all the time unconsciously and we join it at the onset of dream-sleep, this seems unlikely to me and brain research does not currently support such view.
 The kind of activities going on in a brain, change appearance between waking and sleeping.
 This does not disprove the continuous dream idea, the appearances of a continuous dream may be overlaid by the increased activity of a waking brain.
 Even so, this does not feel likely to me.

 We do remember dreams, so a dream memory could be reactivated as descent into dream-sleep occurs. . . . . only it just doesn’t feel like that.
-When you remember a dream, it becomes somehow “fixed”, more like a picture.
+When you remember a dream, it becomes somehow “fixed”, more like a picture, a remembered thought.
 Dreams themselves are always more dynamic and slippery, the reality can move and shift.
 As you fall asleep and rapidly wake up in this exercise, the time involved is very brief, perhaps half a second or less.
 The “joining” experience just does not feel like a memory being reactivated.

 Many people have reported dreams that seemed to go on for hours but in fact lasted just a few minutes or seconds even.
 The classic report is, being woken up by the alarm, looking at the clock and falling asleep again.
 A dream happens and for whatever reason, the person wakes up again and cannot believe the time; a few minutes have past according to the clock but hours have happened in the dream.
 (Mostly, this phenomenon seems to involve hours and very rarely whole days.
 I have never seen a report involving weeks or months though some dreamers report jumping stages – jumping from being young to being older or back).